temee0/Coffee-Beans-Sales-Analysis-Project/README.md

 ![](https://github.com/temee0/Coffee-Beans-Sales-Analysis-Project/blob/main/intro%20pic.jpg)

 ## Introduction

-This is an exploratory data analysis (EDA) project focused on the sales analysis of a fictional coffee bean store.
-The purpose of this project is to analyze and derive insights to address crucial questions and assist the store in making data-driven decisions.
+This project involves analyzing sales data for a fictional coffee bean store.
+Our goal is to uncover insights that answer key questions and guide data-driven decisions.
+Using descriptive, diagnostic, and prescriptive analysis approach, we summarize sales metrics, diagnose trends, and provide actionable recommendations.
+This approach helps us understand past performance and make informed choices for future success.
 **_Disclaimer_** :  _The dataset used in this analysis is sourced from Kaggle and is entirely fictitious.
 Therefore, this report does not represent any specific company, institution, or country.
 Rather, it serves as a demonstration of data analysis and visualization skills._

 ## Problem Statement